jibrinx/jibrinx.github.io/index.md

 ## Research Interests

-I am interested in Bayesian modelling, Uncertainty Quantification, Computational Epidemiology, and Explainable Forecasting of infectious diseases.I am currently learning and exploring research papers on Simulation-based inference for Epidemiologica dynamics.
+I am interested in Bayesian modelling, Uncertainty Quantification, Computational Epidemiology, and Explainable Forecasting of infectious diseases.
+I am currently learning and exploring research papers on Simulation-based inference for Epidemiologica dynamics.
 Feel free to recommend me some good papers in this area <br>

 ## Recent News